aquaprotocol/smart-contract-api/README.md

 Chainlink Virtual Hackathon Spring 2021

 The Connector between webpage and blockchain's world.
-Web service is writen in GO language.
+Web service is written in GO language.
 If it is your first step with GO please read this documentation https://goethereumbook.org/en/